kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ### `term` clause

-The [term](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-term-query.html) clause allows to returns documents that **contain an exact value** in a provided field.
+The [term](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl-term-query.html) clause allows to return documents that **contain an exact value** in a provided field.

-Term clause should be used on fields with the [keyword](/core/2/guides/main-concepts/2-data-storage#mappings-properties) type.
+This clause should be used on fields with the [keyword](/core/2/guides/main-concepts/2-data-storage#mappings-properties) type.

 ::: info
 You can use the `term` clause to find documents based on a precise value such as a price, a product ID, or a username.